blairconrad/blairconrad.github.io/_posts/2011-05-09-prime-time-programming-part-2.md

     - ProjectEuler
     - Python
 ---
-<a href="{% post_url 2011-04-25-primes-part-1 %}">Last time</a> I presented a truly horrible prime number generator I was using for <a href="http://projecteuler.net/">Project Euler</a> problems.
+<a href="{{ site.url }}{% post_url 2011-04-25-primes-part-1 %}">Last time</a> I presented a truly horrible prime number generator I was using for <a href="http://projecteuler.net/">Project Euler</a> problems.
 Then I presented a revamped generator that used trial division.
 By adding various refinements to the generator, we saw the time required to generate primes less than 10<sup>7</sup> shrink from hours to 123 seconds.
 Today I'll describe a different approach that's even more effective.

 <!--more-->